-- 20) % Change in "Same Clinic Revenues" "Same Clinic Revenues" means gross revenue generated by all clinics in the KMH Canadian operations that have been open for at least one year and by all clinics in the KMH US operations that have been open for at least two years (subject to certain exceptions) over the fiscal year immediately preceding the fiscal year end. - 21) The annual distribution KMH is legally obligated to pay Alaris is \$7.96 million for 2016.
-However, as previously disclosed, KMH is not currently paying distributions to Alaris.
-Therefore, the Annualized Distribution from KMH will be less than the \$7.96 million stated in this table and at this moment Alaris is not expecting to collect any Distributions from KMH in 2016. - 22) The Annual Earnings Coverage ratio is assuming KMH was paying Alaris \$7.96 million in distributions in 2015. - 23) The % change in the performance metric for the fiscal year ended December 31, 2014 was estimated at 0%.
-Upon receiving audited financial statements for that period it was determined the reset was +1.3% - 24) The Annual Earnings Coverage Ratio for fiscal 2014 was based on internal unaudited financial statements prepared by KMH management, for the 12 months ending December 31, 2014 and was reported as 1.95x.
-Upon receiving audited numbers, the ratio came in at 1.06x due to audit adjustments made.
+- 22) % Change in "Same Clinic Revenues" "Same Clinic Revenues" means gross revenue generated by all clinics in the KMH Canadian operations that have been open for at least one year and by all clinics in the KMH US operations that have been open for at least two years (subject to certain exceptions) over the fiscal year immediately preceding the fiscal year end. - 23) The annual distribution KMH is legally obligated to pay Alaris is \$7.96 million for 2017.
+However, as previously disclosed, KMH is not currently paying distributions to Alaris and has not paid a distribution to Alaris since November 2014.
+Alaris is not expecting to receive distributions in 2017 and expects to exit its investment in KMH in the year. - 24) The Annual Earnings Coverage ratio listed for 2014, 2015 and 2016 is assuming KMH was paying Alaris the full amount of distributions owed in those years.
+As previously disclosed, KMH is currently not paying a distribution to Alaris nor did they in 2015 and 2016.